Drought

 2 anys

-The Standard Precipitation Index (SPI) maps produced monthly by the Meteorological Service of Catalonia indicate, by region, whether it has rained more or less than expected from that date and going back nine months, one year, or two years.
-They provide a long-term view of the rainfall drought by territory.
-The situation has clearly improved in recent months.
+The Standard Precipitation Index (SPI) maps produced monthly by the Catalan Meteorological Service indicate, by region, whether it has rained more or less than expected from that date and going back nine months, one year, or two years.
+They provide a long-term view of the rainfall drought by region.
+As can be seen, the situation clearly improved in the spring of 2025.
+All this indicates that the drought has finally ended after more than three years of rainfall.

 stats